Chapter 10

 We must first consider the precondition – does swap have any requirements about its parameters?
 Since swap uses pos1 and pos2 as positions within list, we can see that swap will crash if either position is out of bounds – either negative or past the end of the sequence.

-The function is changing the sequence, so we will need a modifies clause.
+The function is changing the sequence, so we will need a Modifies clause.
 Finally, we must consider the postcondition.
 This function isn’t returning a value, but it is changing the sequence – so we should describe exactly what values HAVE changed (and their new values) and what values have NOT changed.
 We want to say that:

-• list(pos1) has the value that was originally at list(pos2) (i.e, the value at list_in(pos2))
+• list(pos1) has the value that was originally at list(pos2) (i.e, the value at In(list)(pos2))

-• list(pos2) has the value that was originally at list(pos1) (i.e, the value at list_in(pos1))
+• list(pos2) has the value that was originally at list(pos1) (i.e, the value at In(list)(pos1))

 • The size doesn’t change (which we must always list if a sequence is modified)